Kishlin/VirtualSquirrelsApi/README.md

 -----

 #### Road map to first release:
-- User account.
+- User: accounts management.
-- Applications with votes and discussion feed for members.
+- Events: calendar events with subscriptions, and admin/officer edit.
-- Calendar events with subscriptions, and admin/officer edit.
+- Applications: votes and discussion feed for members, with and without the applicant.

 Installation & Usage
 --------------------